 In ministry, one can define stewardship as "maximizing the impact of every dollar."
-In this economy, this definition takes on even greater meaning.
-And as the pastor of a small rural church, I have experienced this reality firsthand.
-Yet, even with added financial difficulties, I cannot forget that the above definition still includes the word "impact."
+As the pastor of a small rural church, I have experienced this reality firsthand.
+Yet, even with financial difficulties, I cannot forget that the above definition still includes the word "impact."
 Our spending, regardless the amount, must make a difference.

 One area often caught between stewardship and impact is technology.
 In my church, I have found that a little bit of technology goes a long way.
 Yet, the cost presents a formidable challenge to our budget.
 Unwilling to forgo the impact, I have tried to find creative ways to add technology without adding the typical high costs.
 Though not profound, the result of my efforts is five effective ideas for becoming high tech on a low budget.

 1. Take Inventory